Text-to-Speech for Chat

 };

-speak is called with the plain text of an assistant message and must return an Utterance object:
+speak receives the plain text of an assistant message and returns an Utterance:

 type Utterance = {